 How to store:

-The best way to store these nuts is in the fridge in an airtight container or mason jar so the chocolate doesn't melt.
+The best way to store these chocolate covered pecans is in the fridge in an airtight container or mason jar so the chocolate doesn't melt.
 They will keep well in the fridge for up to 3 months.
 You can also store them at room temperature, but just don't let them get too warm or the chocolate will start to melt.

 I recommend storing these chocolate covered nuts in the fridge to give them the longest shelf life.
 However they also keep well at room temperature which makes them perfect for gifting.